Top 5 Preventive Care Changes in the Last Decade & How to Communicate Them to Clients

 AAHA recommendations on when to repeat a 2-booster series for overdue noncore vaccines in dogs (>20 weeks of age) have undergone several permutations over the past few years.1 Now, instead of providing a firm timeline, the most recent AAHA vaccine guidelines state to consult the manufacturer, advising “when in doubt: vaccinate” in cases of unclear vaccine history or overdue status.1,2

-Such shifting recommendations may create confusion for owners and team members alike; a consistent practice approach to overdue boosters can help promote confidence and compliance.2 The entire veterinary team should be trained in the practice protocol and comfortable conveying it to owners.2 Practice software can ease the burden of communication by sending alerts (eg, emails, texts, postcards) regarding upcoming services that are due or overdue.
+Such shifting recommendations may create confusion for owners and team members alike; a consistent practice approach to overdue boosters can help promote confidence and compliance.2 The entire veterinary team should be trained in the practice protocol and feel comfortable conveying it to owners.2 Practice software can ease the burden of communication by sending alerts (eg, emails, texts, postcards) regarding upcoming services that are due or overdue.
 Automatic alerts on patient files can also help to quickly identify patients requiring either 1 or 2 boosters and create standardized messaging from check-in.

 2. Advances in Parasite Prevention